 Why is there an ETHICAL Dilemma in Protecting the Tribal ABUSED from the Tribal Abusers?
 Tribal Disenrollment is Rampant in Casino Tribes.
-The Mark Macarro led Pechanga Tribe Practices Apartheid and Segregation on their Rez and they've Stripped Citizenship from 25% of the tribe.
+The Mark Macarro led Pechanga Band of Luiseno Indians Practices Apartheid and Segregation on their Rez and they've Stripped Citizenship from 25% of the tribe.

-RICH tribes may have the Rolexes, but WE have the Time to fight for OUR RIGHTS.
+RICH tribes may have the Rolexes, but WE have the Time to fight for OUR Civil and Human RIGHTS.

 Tuesday, March 25, 2014